NVIDIA/spark-rapids/docs/compatibility.md

 - Only 4 digit years are supported
 - The proleptic Gregorian calendar is used instead of the hybrid Julian+Gregorian calendar that Spark uses in legacy mode
+- When format is `yyyyMMdd`, GPU only supports 8 digit strings.
+Spark supports like 7 digit `2024101` string while GPU does not support.

 ## Formatting dates and timestamps as strings